Buying a new CPU for your PC can be a daunting task, especially if this is your first time.

 But like all processor in this roundup, this one isn't without any flaws.

 First of all, the settings for this processor are confusing at best, and if this is your first time using an AMD HEDT processor, you are going to need some time figuring things out.

 Additionally, the low-resolution gaming performance is not as good as I thought it would be as it easily ends up bottlenecking even the best of the best GPUs out in the market.

 This is not a bad thing, but if you really want to play games without any bottlenecking issues, you need a higher resolution monitor that could keep up with it.

-All in all, the AMD Ryzen Threadripper 1950X is a great processor, and actually good for all the tasks you might want to carry out with the processor.
+All in all, the AMD Ryzen Threadripper 1950X is a great processor, and actually suitable for all the tasks you might want to carry out with the processor.